Berkanktk/CyberSecurity/README.md

 The first 3 octets of the IP address 192.168.1.* will stay the same where the last octet "*" in our case is 204, which in fact is valid since the number can be anything in between 0-255

-So the octets that never change is called the "Network portion" were the octet on a subnet mask zero is called the "Host".
+So the octets that never change is called the "Network portion" where the octet on a subnet mask zero is called the "Host".

 ### IANA
 IANA assigns IP addresses to a company.
 For example, IBM have the network range 9.0.0.0 which is a class A IP address.
 This gives the company to slice up a network with another subnet mask, since the subnet mask for the Class A is only a default or a minimum they have to have.
 Example